henrikfroehling/Trakt.NET/CONTRIBUTING.md

   - First, please open an issue to open a discussion, whether your changes do make an actual improvement.
 - Pull requests that do not merge easily with the tip of the develop-branch will be declined.
 The author will be asked to merge with the tip of the targeted branch and update the pull request.
 - Submissions must follow the rules stated in the [Coding Guidelines](https://github.com/henrikfroehling/Trakt.NET/blob/develop/coding_style.md).
-- New features must have accompanying with "good" code coverage.
+- New features must have accompanying tests with "good" code coverage.
 - Changes to existing functionality needs to be checked that it does not break any existing unit tests.

 ---